MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/set-vmprocessor.md

 ### -HwThreadCountPerCore
 Specifies the number of virtual SMT threads exposed to the virtual machine.
 Setting this value to 0 indicates the virtual machine will inherit the host's number of threads per core.
 This setting may not exceed the host's number of threads per core.

+Note: Windows Server 2016 does not support setting HwThreadCountPerCore to 0.
+For more details, see [Configuring VM SMT settings using PowerShell](https://docs.microsoft.com/windows-server/virtualization/hyper-v/manage/about-hyper-v-scheduler-type-selection#configuring-vm-smt-settings-using-powershell).

 ```yaml
 Type: Int64